arymehta/Scribe/README.md

 - Describe your PR clearly — mention what you changed, why you did it, and any issues it closes.

-- Any Improvements in UI/UX or color-schemes are encouraged as designing is not our forte.

 ## 💡 Tips for Contributing

 - Make sure your code follows the project's coding standards.